Chelsoconn/210/scope_lexical_closure.md

 - When a function is created, a closure is created.
 A closure can be thought of as an envelope attached to the function object that gets created to store relevant information.

 - Closures' usefulness can be highlighted when using nested functions.
 If we declare a function within another function, the inner function creates a closure which encloses it's lexical environment at time of creation.
-By lexical, I mean that where it is invoked is unimportant.
+By lexical, I mean where it is invoked is unimportant.
 Closures are created based on where the function is defined.

 - This means that regardless of if the variables are in scope at the time of execution, the function can still access them if they were in scope at the time of definition.
 The closure will only form around variable that the function needs.